 Our summer program is optional for students attending Children’s Place and their siblings.
 We usually have three 3-week sessions in the summer.
 During the summer, tuition is based on attendance.
 You do not pay for days your child does not attend.
-In addition to tuition, there is a registration fee of $15/session.
+In addition to tuition, there is a registration fee for each session your child attends.
 The school is open the same hours, but the daily schedule includes more outdoor activities than the academic year.

 Summer Daily Schedule

 7:00 – 9:00 The children enjoy puzzles, table top toys, computers and board games in the multipurpose room or construction toys (legos, construx), blocks and trains in the gym.
 Before 8:00, they may have breakfast brought from home.

 9:00 – 11:00 The children enjoy a relaxed play time during the cooler morning hours.
 We usually go outside to the playground, but during inclement weather, we will have class time.